survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Getting Insights on Packages

-Even though it’s easy to consume packages through npm, there are times when it’s useful to have more information available. npm provides `npm info <package>` command for basic queries.
+To get more information about packages, npm provides `npm info <package>` command for basic queries.
 You can use it to check the metadata associated with packages while figuring out version related information.

 [package-config-checker](https://www.npmjs.com/package/package-config-checker) goes a step further.
 It allows you to understand better which packages of your project have updated recently and it provides means to get insight into your dependencies.
 It can reveal which packages could use download size related improvements for example.